-Through interdisciplinary engagement with scholarship, case studies and oral interviews, this course provides a broad introduction to gender, cultural, and leadership studies.
-Students will explore concepts of gender, feminism, intersectionality, inclusive leadership, transnational networks and global interdependence embedded in an intellectual inquiry of leadership studies.
-Over the course of two weeks, we will ask and begin to answer the questions: What does it mean to be a woman and a leader in the U.S. and around the world?
+Through an interdisciplinary focus on readings, case studies and guest speakers, this course provides a broad introduction to the study of women in leadership.
+Students will explore concepts of gender, feminism, intersectionality and inclusive leadership in the US and around the world.
+Over the course of two weeks, we will ask and begin to answer the following questions: What does it mean to be a woman and a leader in the U.S. and around the world?
 What are the particular social, political, and intercultural dilemmas and challenges women in leadership, or aspiring to leadership, face?
 What are emerging movements in inclusive leadership and how do they fit into the historical conversation about gender and leadership?
-What are some successful strategies of women in leadership?
+What are some successful strategies enacted by women in leadership?

-Drawing on case studies and readings from a variety of disciplines, students will engage in guided discussions, interactive and collaborative teamwork, presentations, frequent writing that provide them with the opportunity to improve their analytical, presentation, critical-thinking and inclusive leadership skills.
-Finally, students will apply course concepts to the development of the capstone Action Plan project.
+Students will engage in guided discussions, interactive and collaborative teamwork, presentations and frequent writing that provide them with the opportunity to improve their analytical, presentation, critical thinking and inclusive leadership skills.
+Finally, students will apply course concepts to the development of a capstone Action Plan project.

 This course is part of the Leadership Institute, a two-week academic program that helps students cultivate the knowledge, skills, and attitudes associated with effective and socially responsible leadership.
 This unique program consists of three integrated elements: academic content, leadership development, and the Action Plan.
 Our students are thoughtful and compassionate youth who are interested in social issues and creating positive change.
 Enrollment in this program requires several hours of online engagement prior to campus arrival.
 This online participation can be completed at any time where internet access is available.
 Once on campus, participants can look forward to full days in a community of engaged and curious learners.